TM-1227/TiMeeting/20241211/README.md

       - Same as Context.
    8. Elegant Search
       - Event viewer is live.
 While we are searching older logs, new logs appear in real time.
-      - Exclusion search will filter oout ur routine events.
+      - Exclusion search will filter out our routine events.
       - Alerts email us when something unusual happen. (<- we can define)
    9. Context
       - It is like Wireshark follow tcp stream.
 It is useful.